-If you missed the past couple of posts and are looking for itinerary ideas for you first (or next) trip to London you’ll want to hop to either day one where I shared ideas for the City & East London or day two with ideas in the Westminster and Southbank area.
+If you missed the past couple of posts and are looking for itinerary ideas for your first (or next) trip to London you’ll want to hop to either day one where I shared ideas for the City and East London or day two with ideas in the Westminster and Southbank area.

 Today is the third and final day and we’re headed out on …

 In 1761, King George III bought Buckingham Palace, and in 1828 King George IV asked architect John Nash (of Bath, UK fame) to make it into a palace.
 Did he ever do an amazing job.
 It is stunning.
 Even though it wasn’t quite finished in 1837 when Victoria became queen, she moved in anyway and it has been the official London residence of the monarch ever since.
 It’s really quite modern, relatively speaking, in terms of palaces and castles and very much worth a visit.

 With lots of gilding, gorgeous chandeliers, Old Master paintings, and furniture and porcelain from the Royal Collection, all set on an understated palate of yellows and creams to match Queen Elizabeth II’ s mild tastes, you’ll have a hard time knowing which way to turn next and which detail to examine.
 Take your time to take it all in because, unfortunately, you aren’t allowed to take any photos inside and it is a one-way stroll through the palace.